KitHubb/HMPData/README.md

 - Source: https://qiita.ucsd.edu/study/description/1928
 - Samples: 6,346

 ## Dataset
 1. `V13p5`
-- Using dada2-pyro
+- Using dada2-pyro plugin
 - Truncate the read length to 500 and remove 20 bp from the forward
 2. `V13p4`
-- Using dada2-pyro
+- Using dada2-pyro plugin
 - Truncate the read length to 450 and remove 20 bp from the forward
 3. `V13s5`
-- Using dada2-single
+- Using dada2-single plugin
 - Truncate the read length to 500 and remove 20 bp from the forward
 4. `V13s4`
-- Using dada2-single
+- Using dada2-single plugin
 - Truncate the read length to 450 and remove 20 bp from the forward